Do White Golf Bags Get Dirty? How to Keep It Clean

 You might not think the interior matters all that much since no one can see inside anyway, but signs of degradation will start to show through the material surprisingly quickly.

 This tip has less to do with habits and more to do with making informed purchases, but we include it anyway.
-If you can, try to buy a waterproof/water-resistant golf bag.
+If you can, try to buy a water-resistant golf bag.

-If you have your heart set on a bag that isn't waterproof or can't afford to replace your current one, don't worry.
+If you have your heart set on a bag that isn't water-resistant or can't afford to replace your current one, don't worry.
 Water repellant sprays also exist.
-You spray the liquid over your bag, and a waterproof sheen emerges.
-Sure, it isn't as effective as the waterproof material, but it's better than nothing and worth a shot!
+You spray the liquid over your bag, and a water-resistant sheen emerges.
+Sure, it isn't as effective as the water-resistant material, but it's better than nothing and worth a shot!

 How to Clean Dirty White Golf Bags